SusanaMarques/Spark-Data_processing_and_storage/README.md

 ### :inbox_tray: Prerequisites

-The following software is required to be installed on your system:
+The following software is required to be installed on your system:m

 - [Java SDK 8+](https://openjdk.java.net/)
 - [Maven](https://maven.apache.org/maven-features.html)